-1. Have you been evicted from a federally-assisted site for drug-related criminal activity within the past three years?
-2. Do you currently use illegal drugs or abuse alcohol?
-I Yes No 3.
-Are you currently subject to a lifetime registration requirement under a state sex offender registration program?
-Yes No 4.
-Have you been convicted of any drug-related crime within the past five years?
-Yes No 5.
-Have you been convicted of any felony within the past five years?
-Solution Yes Solution No 6.
-Have you been convicted of any crime involving fraud or dishonesty within the past five years?
-7. Have you been convicted of any crime involving violence within the past five years?
-8. Are you currently charged with any of the above criminal activities? □ Yes □ No 9.
+1. Have you been evicted from a federally-assisted site for drug-related criminal activity within the past three years? \Box Yes \Box No 2.
+Do you currently use illegal drugs or abuse alcohol? ☐ Yes ☐ No 3.
+Are you currently subject to a lifetime registration requirement under a state sex offender registration program? □ Yes □ No 4.
+Have you been convicted of any drug-related crime within the past five years? ☐ Yes ☐ No 5.
+Have you been convicted of any felony within the past five years? ☐ Yes ☐ No 6.
+Have you been convicted of any crime involving fraud or dishonesty within the past five years? $\ \square$ Yes $\ \square$ No 7.
+Have you been convicted of any crime involving violence within the past five years? $\ \square$ Yes $\ \square$ No 8.
+Are you currently charged with any of the above criminal activities? ☐ Yes ☐ No 9.
 Please list all states in which you currently and have previously resided.
-10. Have you ever used or been known by any other name?
-If yes, please list the name(s) used:

-PENALTY OF PERJURY CLAUSE

-Under penalty of perjury, I certify that the information presented in this certification is true and accurate to the best of my knowledge.
-The undersigned further understands that providing false representation herein constitutes an act of fraud.
-False, misleading or incomplete information may result in the denial of subsidy, termination of the lease agreement and referral to the U.S. Inspector General's office.

-Title 18, Section 1001 of the U.S. Code states that a person is guilty of a felony for knowingly and willingly making false or fraudulent statements to any department of the United States Government, HUD, the PHA and any owner (or any employee of HUD, the PHA or the owner) may be subject to penalties for unauthorized disclosures or improper uses of information collected based on the consent form.
-Use of the information collected based on this verification form is restricted to the purposes cited above.
-Any person who knowingly or willfully requests, obtains or discloses any information under false pretenses concerning an applicant or participant may be subject to a misdemeanor and fined not more than \$5,000.
-Any applicant or participant affected by negligent disclosure of information may bring civil action for damages, and seek other relief, as may be appropriate, against the officer or employee of HUD, the PHA or the owner responsible for the unauthorized disclosure or improper use.
-Penalty provisions for misusing the social security number are contained in the Social Security Act at 208 (a) (6), (7) and (8).
-Violation of these provisions are cited as violations of 42 U.S.C.
+10. Have you ever used or been known by any other name? ☐ Yes ☐ No If yes, please list the name(s) used: und PENALTY OF PERJURY CLAUSE ler penalty of perjury, I certify that the information presented in this certification is true and accurate to the best of my knowledge.
+The ersigned further understands that providing false representation herein constitutes an act of fraud.
+False, misleading or incomplete information result in the denial of subsidy, termination of the lease agreement and referral to the U.S. Inspector General's office. to a subj colled disc \$5,0 may Pen e 18, Section 1001 of the U.S. Code states that a person is guilty of a felony for knowingly and willingly making false or fraudulent statements my department of the United States Government, HUD, the PHA and any owner (or any employee of HUD, the PHA or the owner) may be ject to penalties for unauthorized disclosures or improper uses of information collected based on the consent form.
+Use of the information ected based on this verification form is restricted to the purposes cited above.
+Any person who knowingly or willfully requests, obtains or closes any information under false pretenses concerning an applicant or participant may be subject to a misdemeanor and fined not more than 200.
+Any applicant or participant affected by negligent disclosure of information may bring civil action for damages, and seek other relief, as a be appropriate, against the officer or employee of HUD, the PHA or the owner responsible for the unauthorized disclosure or improper use. alty provisions for misusing the social security number are contained in the Social Security Act at 208 (a) (6), (7) and (8).
+Violation of these visions are cited as violations of 42 U.S.C.
 408 (a) (6), (7) and (8).

-Resident's Signature Date Resident's Name (Print) Unit:
+R esident's Signature Date R esident's Name (Print) Unit: